kamlekar/slim-scroll/README.md

 ##[Demo](https://rawgit.com/venkateshwar/slim-scroll/master/test/index.html)

 ### Main Features:
-- Works for Windows. (_Need help to check on other Operating Systems_)
 - Easier to color the custom scrollbar using CSS.
 - Can animate easily (_check below properties for support_).
 - Re-evaluates when the container is fluid, vertically.